pespositotlr/Manga-Release-Manager/README.md

 - [**Mangadex-Scheduled-Uploader**](https://github.com/pespositotlr/Mangadex-Scheduled-Uploader) — Handles MangaDex chapter uploads
 - [**Mangataro-Scheduled-Uploader**](https://github.com/pespositotlr/Mangataro-Scheduled-Uploader) — Handles Mangataro chapter uploads
-- [**wotakumoe/kaguya**](https://github.com/wotakumoe/kaguya) — Uploads images to ImageChest for Cubari reader links (see note below)
+- [**Auto-Kaguya**](https://github.com/pespositotlr/auto-kaguya) (Fork of wotakumoe/kaguya) — Uploads images to ImageChest for Cubari reader links (see note below)
 - **catbox CLI** — Must be installed and on your PATH for Catbox uploads
 - **MEGAcmd** — Must be installed and on your PATH for Mega uploads (`mega-login`, `mega-put`, `mega-export`)
 - **WP-CLI** — Must be accessible on your remote server via SSH for WordPress updates

-> **Kaguya note:** The script passes `"y\n"` as stdin input to Kaguya so it can proceed through any interactive prompts automatically.
-If you're using the standard upstream Kaguya, it may still pause for input depending on your version.
-A locally modified version that skips all prompts will work most reliably.
+> **Kaguya note:** This script is designed to interface with Auto-Kaguya, a custom fork of the [original Kaguya](https://github.com/wotakumoe/kaguya).
+This fork includes an auto_kaguya.py wrapper that bypasses interactive prompts via a local auto.txt configuration, ensuring the Manga-Release-Manager can proceed through the upload sequence without manual input.

 ## Features